scalyr/scalyr-agent-2/docs/monitors/linux_process_metrics.md

       }
     ]

-To record information for more than one process, use several copies of the linux_process_metrics module in your configuration.
+To record information for more than one process, use several copies of the linux_process_metrics plugin in your configuration.

 ## Viewing Data

-After adding this module to the agent configuration file, wait one minute for data to begin recording.
+After adding this plugin to the agent configuration file, wait one minute for data to begin recording.
 Then click the {{menuRef:Dashboards}} menu and select {{menuRef:Linux System Metrics}}.
 (The dashboard will not be listed until the agent begins sending data.)